 Note: This compulsory maternity leave also takes effect if a child is still-born any time after 24 weeks of pregnancy.

 If an employer allows or makes you work before two weeks have passed after the birth of your child (or four weeks in the case of factory workers), they will be in breach of the 1994 Regulations, and can be fined up to £500 per offence.

 Discrimination and Pregnancy

 Some new parents wish to return to work on less hours than they previously worked.
-If you wish to make changes to your employment, either before or after Maternity or Paternity Leave, speak to your employer.
-They should consider any reasonable request (e.g. “Can I work 8:30-4:30?” or “Can I work 9-4 without a lunch break away from my desk?”)
+If you wish to make changes to your employment, before or after Maternity or Paternity Leave, speak to your employer.
+They should consider any reasonable request.
+For example “Can I work 8:30-4:30?” or “Can I work 9-4 without a lunch break away from my desk?”.

-What to do if You Have Problems and Where to Seek Help
+What to do if You Have Problems when Pregnant at Work

 If you feel you are being denied your rights, first speak to your employer.
-If you have an employee representative – a trade union official for example, they may be able to help set out your complaint.
-If you are unable to reach an agreement with your employer, you may need to make a complaint using your employer’s internal grievance procedure.
+If you have an employee representative like a trade union official, they may be able to help with your complaint.
+Should you be unable to reach an agreement with your employer, you may need to complain using your employer’s internal grievance procedure.
 If you’re still unhappy, you may wish to take your case to an Employment Tribunal.